SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 Notably:

 * `depth` is not a possibly property of [`https://schema.org/GeoCoordinates`](https://schema.org/GeoCoordinates).
-* `biome` is a crucial concept in metagenomics, often following an ontology such as [GOLD](https://gold.jgi.doe.gov/ecosystem_classification) or [EnvO](https://environmentontology.com) [@citesAsAuthority:Buttigieg2016-xf], but does not appear to have a schema compatible type in existing vocabularies
+* `biome` is a crucial concept in metagenomics, often following an ontology such as [GOLD](https://gold.jgi.doe.gov/ecosystem_classification) or [ENVO](https://environmentontology.com) [@citesAsAuthority:Buttigieg2016-xf], but does not appear to have a schema compatible type in existing vocabularies

-Furthermore, it would be broadly benefical if the necessary properties to represent metaegenomic studies and samples were directly available properties on Bioschemas `Studies` and `Samples` vocabulary groups.
+Furthermore, it would be broadly beneficial if the necessary properties to represent metagenomic studies and samples were directly available properties on Bioschemas `Studies` and `Samples` vocabulary groups.

 ## Track 2: metagenomic analysis pipeline execution metadata